Pandemic mortgage forbearance draws to a close, but new relief options emerge

 During this time, lenders couldn’t charge penalties or fees, nor report the missed payments to credit reporting agencies.
 The skipped payments were simply tacked on to the end of the loan.

 Agencies haven’t announced an official cutoff date for borrowers of conventional loans or mortgages backed by the U.S. Department of Veterans Affairs (VA) — but the FHFA has said it’ll allow borrowers with conventional conforming loans to apply for a six-month payment deferral based on individual circumstances, rather than a broader event such as a hurricane or pandemic.
-Mortgage lenders must honor the FHFA’s new guidelines by Oct.
-1.
+Mortgage lenders must have honored the FHFA’s new guidelines by Oct.
+1, 2023.

 “Based on the success of the COVID-19 payment deferral, we are making this solution a key part of our standard loss mitigation toolkit that is available to all borrowers with eligible hardships,” FHFA Director Sandra L. Thompson said in a statement.